top1944/duckuments/docs/atoms_85_fall2017_projects/16_distrubuted_est/demoInstructions_fleetcommunication.md

 Requires: At least two Duckiebot in configuration DB17-w or higher.

-Requires: One additional wireless adapter per Duckiebot.
+Requires: One multicast-capable wireless adapter per Duckiebot (tested with TP-Link TL-WN822N or TL-WN821N).

 Requires: A laptop.